 "The edible portions of dietary plant species commonly used in the United States contain relatively low levels of cyanogen glycosides, although some pits and seeds of common fruits, apple, apricot, peach, contain significantly higher concentrations."

-But don't worry: It would take a bushel's worth of ground up apple's seeds (about 1 cup of seeds) to create enough cyanide to poison someone.
+Don't worry: It would take a bushel's worth of ground up apple's seeds (about 1 cup of seeds) to create enough cyanide to poison someone.
 Grinding apples and pressing them for apple juice or apple cider wouldn't release enough cyanide to be a problem.
 Neither does cooking apples and straining them to make a sauce.
 Richard E. Barrans Jr., Ph.D.
-Assistant Director PG Research Foundation in Darien, Illinois says "About the only way you can actually ruin into a problem with the toxicity of apple seeds is if you save the seeds from about a bushel of apples and eat them all at once."
+Assistant Director PG Research Foundation in Darien, Illinois says "About the only way you can actually run into a problem with the toxicity of apple seeds is if you save the seeds from about a bushel of apples, grind them and eat them all at once."

 Cherry, peach, and apricot pits, on the other hand, also contain amygdalin, a form of cyanide.
 Peach and apricot have it in potentially harmful amounts.
 Of course, few people intentionally swallow or chew them.
 This NY Times article explains more.